Benefits of Taking Prenatals Before TTC

+Whether you're trying to conceive soon or a while down the road, a healthy diet with rich, key nutrients is a must for your body, and a prenatal vitamin supplement can help with that.
 While there are lots of women's daily vitamins on the market, prenatal vitamins are the only solid way to ensure you’re getting all of the vitamins and minerals that your body needs prior to conceiving.
 The general recommendation is for women of reproductive age to take a prenatal vitamin if they are not preventing pregnancy, planning to TTC in the near future, actively TTC, pregnant, or breastfeeding.
 This recommendation stems from the fact that up to 50% of pregnancies in the United States are unintended.
 Furthermore, many such pregnancies are unrecognized for the first four to six weeks—which represents a vital time for organ development, mainly the brain and spinal cord.

-Although, there is no clearly defined timeframe, ideally it’s best to start prenatal vitamins at least one month prior to trying to conceive.
+Although there is no clearly defined timeframe, ideally it’s best to start prenatal vitamins at least one month prior to trying to conceive.
 ACOG states that you should take a daily prenatal vitamin before pregnancy as well as throughout.
 It’s easy to see the rationale behind this recommendation since prenatal vitamins contain all of the recommended daily vitamins and minerals you will need before, during, and after your pregnancy, including folate and iron.

-- A lower risk of miscarriage
+- Lower risk of miscarriage

 - Reduced nausea and vomiting when prenatal vitamins started before pregnancy